MoralCLIP: Contrastive Alignment of Vision-and-Language Representations with Moral Foundations Theory: Results and Discussion

 \subsection{Morally-Grounded V\&L Data Augmentation}

-To augment the dataset of image-text pairs with moral labels, we leveraged the \emph{Visual Moral Compass} classifier (Section~\ref{sec:visual_moral_compass}), which demonstrates strong and consistent performance across various moral foundations, enabling scalable and effective automated labeling for MoralCLIP training (see Appendix~\ref{app:vmc_performance} for detailed metrics).
+To augment the dataset of image-text pairs with moral labels, we leveraged the \emph{Visual Moral Compass} classifier (Section~\ref{sec:visual_moral_compass}), which demonstrates strong and consistent performance across various moral foundations, enabling scalable and effective automated labeling for MoralCLIP training.

 To assess the reliability of these automated annotations, we conducted a human annotation study using a subset of 200 images from our dataset.
 Twelve annotators participated across four batches of 50 images each, with three annotators per batch.
-One annotator was excluded due to insufficient response variability ($\sigma$=0.032).
-We report inter-annotator agreement using Krippendorff's $\alpha$, and human agreement using Cohen's $\kappa$ against majority labels (Table~\ref{tab:agreement_results}).
+One annotator was excluded due to insufficient response variability ($\sigma$=0.179).
+We report inter-annotator agreement using Krippendorff's $\alpha$, and human-classifier agreement using Cohen's $\kappa$ against majority labels (Table~\ref{tab:agreement_results}).

-The results reveal substantial variation in human agreement across moral foundations ($\alpha=0.184-0.417$), with \textit{Care} showing the highest consensus and \textit{Fairness} the lowest---a pattern that closely mirrors our classifier's performance hierarchy (Appendix~\ref{app:vmc_performance}).
+The results reveal substantial variation in human agreement across moral foundations ($\alpha=0.184-0.417$), with \textit{Care} showing the highest consensus and \textit{Fairness} the lowest---a pattern that closely mirrors our classifier's performance hierarchy, where \textit{Care} achieved the strongest F1 ($0.84$) and \textit{Fairness} the weakest ($0.71$), with other foundations clustering around $0.81$.
 These trends are consistent with findings in moral psychology that suggest certain foundations are less culturally variable than others~\cite{MFT, Graham2011}.
 For instance, \textit{Care} is often regarded as a universal moral concern, whereas \textit{Fairness} and \textit{Authority} show greater cultural differences and ideological divergence~\cite{atari_weird_2023, MFT, Graham2011}.
 Moreover, the agreement levels we observe are consistent with---and in some cases exceed---those reported in prior moral annotation efforts, including MFTC~\cite{MFT_twitter} and MFRC~\cite{MFT_Reddit}.